NashDotNet/slack-inviter/README.md

 1. Signup for a slack team on their homepage(https://slack.com/)
   - Go through the entire process.
-  - visit https://api.slack.com/web#authentication and get a token!
+  - visit https://api.slack.com/web#authentication and get a token! (easy way to turn off invitations is by revoking the token!)
 2. Publish this app, add your configurations.

 3. Submit your heroku url to https://keep-awake.herokuapp.com/ - add `_ping` for optimal performance (eg http://example.herokuapp.com/_ping )